cfpb/design-system/docs/pages/typography.md

   #### White type on colored backgrounds

-  White type is accessible on all brand colors at 100% saturation and their darker shades when using at least 14pt type, with the exception of gold.
+  White type is accessible on all brand colors at 100% saturation and their darker shades when using at least 14pt type, with the exception of gold and green.
+Gold is not accessible.
+For white text on green, type sizes below 18pt  must be bolded to be accessible.

   Hex values for brand colors are shown in parentheses in the chart below.

-  For white type on green, if the type size is below 18pt, it must be bolded in order for it to be accessible.
-In other words, use at least 14pt bolded type, or alternatively, at least 18pt regular type.

   ![](/design-system/images/uploads/white_type_revised.png)